-The beginning of this concept rose from our daily scene in the New York City, a hub for art and culture.
+The beginning of this concept was inspired by our daily scene in New York City, a hub for art and culture.
 Everyday we are surrounded by hundreds of human faces whether they are a part of posters and pictures on the wall, statues in the park, paintings and sculptures in the museum, and whether they are alive or lifeless.
-Those faces, especially inanimate ones, inspired us to think about the potential of communications between people in the city by augmenting those faces.
+Those faces, especially inanimate ones, inspired us to think about the potential of communication between people in the city through virtual augmentation of the faces.

 Today, we are surrounded by a number of faces.
-No matter where we are located in the world, if we have a small smart device, we can log into “facebook”, “instagram”, or “snapchat” and encounter many faces: faces that we have seen everyday, faces that we have seen a couple of times, or faces that we have never seen in our lives.
+No matter where we are located in the world, if we have a small smart device, we can log into “facebook”, “instagram”, or “snapchat” and encounter many faces: faces that we have seen everyday, faces that we have seen a couple of times, or faces that we have never seen before.

 These faces in the digital world are flattened 2D images of the living people in the real world.
-They are placed within a rectangular screen and as we scroll down the feed, we see those faces unconsciously thinking that people with those faces are breathing somewhere in this real world.
-Like this, we confront and consume countless faces of living people, as well as their small notes everyday.
-What would it look like if there is a virtual world where lifeless faces can communicate with us?
-What if posters, statues, sculptures, and mannequins can talk?
-What if there is a “facebook” in spacetime version?
+They are placed within a rectangular screen and as we scroll down the feed, we unconsciously think that people with those faces are breathing somewhere in this world.
+In this fashion, we encounter countless faces of living people, as well as their small notes everyday.
+What would it look like if there were a virtual world where lifeless faces can communicate with us?
+What if posters, statues, sculptures, and mannequins could talk?
+What if there is a “facebook” in spacetime?

 Something like this?
-Below is a simple sketch to visualize the virtual "facebook" in 4D (spacetime) version.
+Below is a simple sketch to visualize the virtual "facebook" in 4D (spacetime).

-To have fun with lifeless faces around us, people need to find them in objects like posters or statues and bring them to life by offering a speaking ability.
+To have fun with lifeless faces around us, people need to find them in objects like posters or statues and bring them to life by giving them the ability to speak.
 We had a brainstorming session to examine what motivates people to interact with these lifeless faces (why), different ways they would be able to interact with the faces (how), and what messages people would want to communicate through the faces (what).

 After then, we expanded on this idea and had a post-it brainstorming session to freely toss around ideas of what elements we should consider.

-Finally, we decided to create a mobile app that uses AR technology to capture the moments or to write random things in the virtual world next to the objects of lifeless faces in the real world.
-The reason we chose the AR feature is that users can have a lot more freedom in their creation of speech balloons in terms of design, content, and composition than when using other traditional methods like using physical stickers.
+Finally, we decided to create a mobile app that uses AR technology to capture the moments and to write things in the virtual world next to the objects of lifeless faces in the real world.
+The reason we chose the AR feature is that users can have greater freedom in their creation of speech balloons in terms of design, content, and composition than when using other traditional methods like physical stickers.
 The AR speech balloons will live in the virtual space where the users can only see through their mobile devices, serving as magic windows.
-Moreover, we wanted to have the most seamless and fluid interaction, so that users can find this app simple and handy to use without much effort and time.
-Thus, we decided to implement voice recognition technology to convert the speech into text automatically.
-In short, users can augment "any object with a human face shape" and bring it to life by capturing and leaving their thoughts into the AR speech bubble by simply talking to their mobile device.
+Moreover, we wanted to have the most seamless and fluid interaction, so that users can simply and handily use the app without much effort and time.
+Thus, we decided to implement voice recognition technology to automatically convert the speech into text.
+In short, users can augment "any object with a human face shape" and bring it to life by capturing and leaving their thoughts in the AR speech bubble by simply talking to their mobile devices.

 Build & Iterations